Skip to main content

 Who should use Paddle?

-Paddle is best for Global SaaS subscription billing: SaaS companies selling subscriptions in multiple countries that want to avoid registering for tax collection in dozens of jurisdictions and filing international tax returns and Solo founders and small teams needing complete billing infrastructure: Early-stage startups that need enterprise-grade billing, tax compliance, and subscription management without hiring finance operations staff.
+Paddle is best for Global SaaS subscription billing: SaaS companies selling subscriptions in multiple countries that want to reduce direct tax registration, filing, and international billing complexity and Solo founders and small teams needing complete billing infrastructure: Early-stage startups that need billing, tax compliance, and subscription management without hiring finance operations staff immediately.
 It's particularly useful for payments professionals who need advanced features.

 What are the best Paddle alternatives?

-Popular Paddle alternatives include Stripe, Lemon Squeezy, Chargebee.
+Popular Paddle alternatives include Stripe, Lemon Squeezy, Recurly.
 Each has different strengths, so compare features and pricing to find the best fit.

 More about Paddle